Sleazy P. Martini: Recent work

 Although he stopped touring with the band in 1996, Don Drakulich continued to work with Gwar in sculpting and film-making.
 In 2006, Sleazy was prominently featured in the Gwar retrospective DVD, Blood Bath and Beyond, and was also mentioned on the album Beyond Hell.
 During the fall tour supporting Beyond Hell, Drakulich filmed the first few shows, along with various backstage footage, and released it as the DVD, Beyond Hell Livein 2007.
 The following few months saw a gradual re-emergence of the character, as he came back out on the road during Gwar's "Electile Dysfunction '08" and "Fights of by Spring '09" tours, as well as appearances at various one-off shows and festivals during the summer of 2009, such as the SDCC 2009 "Metal Meltdown" show (in support of the video game Brütal Legend), Germany's Wacken Open Air, and other European festivals.

 Drakulich did not return in person at later Gwar shows, but appeared in a pre-show video that was screened every night before the band took the stage.
 Although Drakulich has once again gone on a touring hiatus, he is still involved with the Slave Pit, not just with production (such as filming and creating the DVD Lust in Space: Live at the National in 2010), but as the Sleazy character as well.
 Sleazy is still referenced in Gwar's music, such as the song "Gwarnography" from the album Lust in Space.
 In 2010 he can be seen in the music video for "Zombies, March!" from Bloody Pit of Horror, and could also be seen during Gwar's first performance on Late Night with Jimmy Fallon.

-Drakulich has also contributed to the Gwar fansite, Bohab Central, in the form of an "advice column" titled Ask Sleazy, in which he has stated that both Chuck Varga (Sexecutioner) and himself haven't ruled out the possibility of touring again.
+Drakulich has also contributed to the Gwar fansite, Bohab Central, in the form of an "advice column" titled Ask Sleazy, in which he has stated that both he and Chuck Varga (Sexecutioner) haven't ruled out the possibility of touring again.

 He appeared with Gwar at the 2014 Gwar-B-Q and Riotfest.

-From 2021 until late 2022 Drakulich ran a YouTube channel as the Sleazy character where he uploaded primarily livestreams, speaking with fans answering their questions about life and Gwar, until his channel was removed for Youtube Community Guideline violations.
+From 2021 until late 2022 Drakulich ran a YouTube channel as the Sleazy character where he uploaded primarily livestreams, speaking with fans answering their questions about life and Gwar, until his channel was removed for YouTube Community Guideline violations.
 The livestreams had become popular with fans and are hosted every Saturday night, changing from Fridays starting in 2021.
 He now uploads to Rumble as well as Bitchute.

 Since 2015, Drakulich has hosted Sleazy Pictures After Dark, a showcase of exploitation films interspersed with his own commentary on hyperealproductions.com, his official website.
 Along with film projects Drakulich custom makes products such as swords, armor, bobbleheads, and resin kits.